GuiMateus/thesis/README.md

 ### Launching The System

-In order to launch the camera, communication, and 3D reconstruction system, type the following on a terminal window.
+To launch the camera, communication, and 3D reconstruction system, type the following on a terminal window.

 ```shell
 roslaunch tf_virtual main.launch